A 44-minute periodic radio transient in a supernova remnant: Timing Analysis

 The optical non-detection at the DART coordinates sets an upper limit on its optical counterparts.
 The radio emissions might originate from a faint dwarf star below our detection threshold, or from other objects not expected to be visible in optical observations, such as a neutron star.
 In the case of a faint white dwarf, assuming an upper limit of 26.6 mag and a white dwarf radius of $r=0.2 \rm R_{\odot}$, the corresponding effective temperature would be $\rm T_{eff} \sim 17000 K$ or lower.

+The GTC observations place strong constraints on the presence of a luminous dwarf companion of DART J1832-0911 at the estimated distance of ~4.5 kpc (with uncertainty of 1.5 kpc).
+However, we cannot completely rule out the existence of a very faint or cool dwarf below the detection threshold.

-\subsection{Timing Analysis}
+\section{Timing Analysis}

-\\ We derive the period through standard pulsar timing methods.
-Before the timing progress, we had transferred the local time (in MJD) to the barycenter frame of the solar system.
+\\ We collected more than 200 single pulses in the 150–450 MHz range, among which 28 pulses at 425 MHz are with high signal-to-noise ratios.
+We derive the period through standard pulsar timing methods.
+Before the timing procedure, we had transferred the local time (in MJD) to the barycenter frame of the solar system.
 We first use a prior period of 2656.2~s to adopt the single pulses from a continuous time series.
 Then, we select several pulses with high SNR and take their mean profile as the standard template, to cross-correlate any other pulses to determine the TOA for each pulse.
 Specifically, we calculated a series of correlations between any single pulse and the standard profile by shifting the bins (i.e. the TOAs) of single pulses.
 Then we fitted the relation of correlations versus TOAs by a Gaussian function and determined the proper TOA based on fitting result.
-The TOA errors are derived at a $3~\sigma$ level of Gaussian fitting.
+The TOA errors are derived at a $3~\sigma$ level of Gaussian fitting rather than the conventional $1\sigma$, reflecting the fundamental limitations of our timing approach: the time series are extracted from dirty image cubes with a 4~MHz bandwidth and no intra-channel dedispersion, and the finest time resolution is 100~ms against pulse widths of order 100~s.
+Under these conditions, the $3\sigma$ threshold provides a more conservative and robust estimate of the TOA uncertainty than the standard $1\sigma$ convention used in high-precision pulsar timing.
+Given the large TOA uncertainties inherent to the imaging-based time series and the absence of intra-channel dedispersion, a reliable DM fit from multi-frequency TOAs is not feasible with the DART data alone.
+We therefore rely on the FAST observation for a precise DM determination, as described in Section~S7.

-We collect a group of TOAs covering about 3 months, a long nulling state prevents us for recording more data.
+We collect a group of TOAs covering more than two months, a long nulling state prevents us from recording more data.
 We use the least-square timing method to fit TOAs and derive a period $P$ at $2656.23\pm0.15$~s.
+The TOA fitting result is shown in Fig.\ref{timing}.
 The period derivative we estimate is $\dot{P} < 5\times 10^{-9}$~ s/s.
 It is important to mention that the fitted TOAs belong to pulses at a central frequency of 425~MHz, because we collected the largest number of pulses at this frequency.
 Fig.\ref{ppdot} shows the P-Pdot diagram of DART J1832-0911.
-We also present another three reported LPRTs in the figure.
+We also present another three reported LPTs in the figure.